 Back in Germany, Bonhoeffer, who already had knowledge of plots to overthrow Hitler, became more and more involved with a group of conspirators against Hitler and his regime.
 He helped to smuggle Jews to Switzerland and liaised between parts of the German resistance and the Allied Powers, mainly through his contacts in the Oecumene.
 His cover was a role in the Abwehr (German military intelligence organization).
 In this capacity, he traveled to Sweden and Switzerland, formally on Abwehr business, but in reality for clandestine activities.
 Again, these travels provided him with an opportunity to escape from Nazi-occupied Europe.
 However every time he chose to go back to Germany.

 Unfortunately, Bonhoeffer was arrested in 1943.
 In 1944 he could escape prison, but decided against this, fearing repercussions for his family.
-On April 9, 1945, just a couple of weeks before the German capitulation (May 4-7, 1945) Bonhoeffer was executed for being part of the same plot.
+On April 9, 1945, just a couple of weeks before the German capitulation (May 4-7, 1945) Bonhoeffer was executed.

 What makes Bonhoeffer a unique role model?

 For two reasons I never liked and used the phrase: ‘What would Jesus have done?’.
 The first is that it feels wrong and arrogant to take a decision and explain this to other people with the argument that Jezus would have done the same.
 The second reason is that I find God’s ways are unpredictable.